Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Model

 \subsection{The Advance-purchase Game Form}

 In this section, the \emph{advance-purchase game form} is introduced, involving two parties: a seller ($s$, he) and a representative consumer ($c$, she).
-The set of players is defined as $I=\{s,c\}$.
-The extended player set is $I_0:=I\cup \{0\}$, where $0$ represents the chance player.
 The seller, a monopolist, has goods ready to sell.
 The consumer has unit demand.
-Assume there are two states of nature, $\omega \in \{H,L\}$, where $H$ occurs with probability $q\in (0,1)$ and $L$ occurs with probability $1-q$, representing a high and low value of the good to the consumer, respectively.
+Assuming two states of nature, $\omega \in \{H,L\}$, where $H$ and $L$ represent high and low values of the good to the consumer, occurring with probabilities $q\in (0,1)$ and $1-q$ respectively, a chance player $0$ is introduced to randomly determine the state according to these probabilities.

-The seller moves first, offering a pair of prices $(p_1,p_2)\in \mathbb{R}_+^2$---the \emph{advance price} and the \emph{spot price}.
-Upon noting these prices, the consumer proceeds to the \emph{advance-purchase stage}, denoted by $T_1$, faced with the uncertainty about the state of nature.
-This uncertainty reflects the idea that the consumer's demand is influenced by currently unknown factors such as future weather conditions or psychological states.
-Let the initial expected valuation be $\mathbb{E}[\omega]:=q H + (1-q) L$, and let the consumer's material payoff from not consuming be normalized to $0$.
-It is assumed that $H>L>0$, indicating that from the consumer's perspective, any consumption is more desirable than no consumption.
+The seller first offers a pair of prices $(p_1,p_2)\in \mathbb{R}_+^2$---the \emph{advance price} and the \emph{spot price}.
+Observing these prices, the consumer proceeds to the \emph{advance-purchase stage}, denoted by $T_1$, faced with the uncertainty about the state of nature.
+This uncertainty reflects the fact that the consumer's demand is influenced by currently unknown factors such as future weather conditions or psychological states.
+Let the initial expected valuation be $\mathbb{E}[\omega]:=q H + (1-q) L$, and let the consumption utility of not consuming be normalized to $0$.
+It is assumed that $H>L>0$, indicating that the consumer finds consuming the good more appealing than not consuming.
 In stage $T_1$, the consumer determines whether to \textit{pre-purchase} the good or to \textit{wait}.
 If the consumer chooses to pre-purchase, she pays the advance price, $p_1$, and is assured of receiving the good at the end of the interaction.
 Conversely, if she chooses to wait, an opportunity to buy the good in the \emph{spot-market stage} ($T_2$) arises.
-Before the consumer reaches the spot-market stage, she realizes the value of the good.
-In this stage, the consumer decides whether to \textit{buy} the good at the spot price, $p_2$, or to \textit{reject} it.
+Before reaching this stage, the consumer realizes the value of the good.
+In the spot-market, she then decides whether to \emph{buy} the good at the spot price, $p_2$, or to \emph{reject} it.
 For convenience, the consumer is referred to as the $T_1$-consumer or the $T_2$-consumer based on the stage.